monalizards/yt-analytics/README.md

 # yt-analytics

-## To run analytics
+## To view video like ratio

 1. Install extension
 2. Pin extension
-3. Click on extension icon to view video like ratio
+3. Click on extension icon

 ## Examples